snjev310/acl-24-pos/README.md

 ## Overview

 This repository contains the dataset and code for the research paper titled "POS Tagging for Extremely Low Resource Indian Languages".
-The objective of this research is to develop and evaluate methods for Part-of-Speech (POS) tagging in extremely low-resource Indian languages using advanced machine learning and natural language processing techniques.
+The objective of this research is to develop and evaluate methods for Part-of-Speech (POS) tagging in extremely low-resource Indian languages using various multilingual massive pretrained language models.

 ## Files and Directories